deepestthought42/bayesian-analysis/README.md

     ((νᵢ) ($ Τ * (exp (- (νᵢ - ν₀) ^ 2 / (2 * σₗ ^ 2))))))
 ```

 The model definition also specifies a choice of priors and their ranges.
 Here T is a scale parameter and best described using a Jeffreys prior (see below), the rest are uniform priors (the default).
 Parameter T, the signal strength, is unknown and marginalized over by default.
-The defintion of the model also specifies default values for the MCMC samplers.
+The definition of the model also specifies default values for the MCMC samplers.
 All of the settings, however, can be overwritten when instantiating a model object.
-We also specifiy that all data is assumed to have an error distribution that follows a gaussian (by specifying *:d\_i=f\_i+gaussian\_error\_1\_equal\_sigma*) with &sigma;=1.
+We also specify that all data is assumed to have an error distribution that follows a Gaussian (by specifying *:d\_i=f\_i+gaussian\_error\_1\_equal\_sigma*) with &sigma;=1.
 Finally, f(&nu;\_i) is defined, where $ is a macro provided by *infix-math*.

-<a id="org701c7f5"></a>
+<a id="org025fa50"></a>

 ## Toy problem, generating distributions

-With these definitions in place, we can easily generate posteriors for the parameters using the Metropolis-Hastings algorithm and as we first might wanna see the posterior for the center frequency &nu;\_0, we enable marginalization over &nu;\_0:
+With these definitions in place, we can easily generate posteriors for the parameters using the Metropolis-Hastings algorithm and as we first might wanna see the posterior for the centre frequency &nu;\_0, we enable marginalization over &nu;\_0:

 ```lisp
 (in-package #:bayesian-example)